grantmerola/filesystems-writing-project/filesystems.md

 The creators of ZFS wanted to avoid this issue to quote Jeff Bonwick again:

->*We can thank the skeptics in the early days for that.
+>*"We can thank the skeptics in the early days for that.
 In the very beginning, I said I wanted to make this file system a FSCK-less file system, though it seemed like an inaccessible goal, looking at the trends and how much storage people have.
 Pretty much everybody said it’s not possible, and that’s just not a good thing to say to me.
 My response was, “OK, by God, this is going to be a FSCK-less file system.”
-We shipped in ’05, and here we are in ’07, and we haven’t needed to FSCK anything yet.*
+We shipped in ’05, and here we are in ’07, and we haven’t needed to FSCK anything yet."*

 Also from [amc queue](http://queue.acm.org/detail.cfm?id=1317400).